DevMountain/node-3-afternoon/README.md

 * Open the `.env` file and create a variable called `CONNECTION_STRING` that equals the URI connection string from your Heroku database.
   * Make sure to add `?ssl=true` at end of your connection string.
-* Also add a port value to the `.env` with the value being 3000.
 * Use `massive` and the `CONNECTION_STRING` to establish a connection.
 * In the `.then` callback from `massive`, set `db` on app to equal the database instance.
 * Make sure to add a `.catch()` with a callback function.